 Our aim is to not overproduce anything.
 But in our business there can and will occasionally be surplus products.
 We take our responsibility seriously and make sure that every unsold item is handled with care and given a new purpose.
 We have full control over what happens to our stock, making sure it is never destroyed or exported abroad without a clear purpose or destination.

 JOSH V pieces are made to be loved and worn by you.
 We hold sample sales twice a year and regular seasonal sales to make sure as many as possible find a loving owner.
 After these sales, surplus items get one last shot at Otrium.
-We also donate a large portion to ReShare Stores and the LINDA Foundation.
-Organizations that we know and trust to use the garments for a good cause.
+We also donate a portion to MyLimaLima, and other organizations.
+People we know and trust to use the garments for a good cause.